 Stopping No-Shows and Latecomers

-Once the call is routed through and the appointment is set, no-shows and latecomers may be the single biggest source of administrative stress in physical therapy.
+No-shows and latecomers may be the single biggest source of administrative stress in physical therapy, especially as weary patients opt to stay at home and isolate during the global pandemic.
 A missed visit means lost revenue and a lost chance to help another patient in need of physical therapy care.
 Here, customer notification tools can mean the difference between a fruitful visit and a wasted hour.
 Once built into your scheduling system, a communications application programming interface can automatically text an appointment reminder to the can-be-reached number on file, ensuring that patients always have a quick way to remind themselves of their appointment time.

 Patients can use the same tools to confirm and even reschedule the appointments via text, further cutting back on missed appointments and late arrivals.
 In busy offices, a relatively simple change like this can significantly improve response, reduce manual error, and lessen workload for human assets, who can then be assigned to more appropriate tasks.
 Since appointment times and visit purposes can be considered electronic protected health information, the tools can also be configured in a manner that is HIPAA compliant, with sensitive data only moving across approved channels.